 Mayo Clinic and the Department of Pharmacy Services focus significant time and resources on quality improvement education and training.
 The Quality Academy at Mayo Clinic provides a broad-based quality management curriculum.
 Web-based or live team courses on quality improvement methodologies are offered to all residents to supplement their learning experience.

 During your residency, you will have the opportunity to attend professional meetings for the purpose of networking, professional development and service to the profession.
 Funding for travel-related expenses, such as airfare, hotel and registration fees, is provided by the residency program.

 PGY-2 residents are required to attend the American Society of Health-System Pharmacists (ASHP) Midyear Clinical Meeting.
-Additional meetings are based on the discretion of the residency program director and available funds.
+Additional meetings are based on the discretion of the residency program and available funds.
 Typically, residents are allotted a maximum of 10 professional travel days a year.